 Can a Dog Eat Raw Pumpkin?

 No. A dog shouldn’t eat pumpkin that is raw for several reasons.
-While it isn’t toxic, it is hard for a dog’s body to digest raw pumpkin if he eats a large amount.
+While it isn’t toxic and won’t explicitly make the list of foods dogs can’t eat, it is hard for a dog’s body to digest raw pumpkin if he eats a large amount.
 Although recommended to help with a dog’s digestive issues, when pumpkin is fed raw, it may have the opposite effect.